After two smash hits on the SNES and Mega Drive, Earthworm Jim was all good to go on the Nintendo 64. What could go wrong!? Mediocrity. That’s what.

-The main problem here is Shiny Entertainment had no involvement with the new outing.
+The main problem with the Earthworm Jim 3D project was Shiny Entertainment had no involvement with the new outing.

 Interplay Entertainment bought the developer around 1996 and put the staff onto other projects.
 And they’d called a day on Earthworm Jim, maintaining a no sequels policy.

 Annoyed by that, Interplay got Edinburgh-based VIS Interactive on with a third outing.
 But it all fell rather flat.